 This way, you throw away nothing and it costs nothing to do something with the waste.
 Using the most worthless pieces of wood that he often saved, thet puzzled together the first stool and table.
 When the maker of the table asked him how it should be finished, Piet responded: “Lacquer it ten times - as long as it requires a lot of work”.

 The effect was as unexpected as it was magnificent; it was as if the old wood had been glazed.
 The end product was not the result of stylistic considerations, but 100% concept.
 It was a sort of art project without a commercial goal, something Piet called ‘free work’.

 It means doing something you don’t normally do or something that goes against the rules.
 This approach gives an indescribable amount of pleasure and, later, often turns out to be the most successful.
 The waste tables are the most expensive tables Piet Hein Eek has and are the best-selling of them all.

 And it was this stool that got the ball rolling!

-The mentioned price is for the single version.
+The mentioned price is for the double version.

 lead time: approx. 14 weeks

 Please enquire directly for custom options, colors and finishes.more information